ultralytics/ultralytics/docs/hub.md

 ## ❓ Issues

 If you are a new [Ultralytics HUB](https://bit.ly/ultralytics_hub) user and have questions or comments, you are in the right place!
-Please click the [New Issue](https://github.com/ultralytics/hub/issues/new/choose) button in the [Issues](https://github.com/ultralytics/hub/issues) tab in this repo and let us know what we can do to make your life better 😃!
+Please raise a [New Issue](https://github.com/ultralytics/hub/issues/new/choose) and let us know what we can do to make your life better 😃!